-Ah, St. Patty’s Day…green beer, drunken crowds and being pinched.
+Ah, St. Patrick's Day…green beer, drunken crowds and being pinched.
 Sounds fun, huh?

 But, just like with Valentine’s Day, not making a St. Patrick’s Day dish for the blog is blasphemy.
 So, when Smart & Final needed a corned beef recipe for their weekly newsletter, I had the perfect excuse.